astridx/meinblog/content/posts/joomla/40joomla-template-erste-schritte.en.md

 ##### [templates/facile/component.php](https://github.com/astridx/boilerplate/compare/t34...t35#diff-a2b7f60a181e04a69df79be3ddff4649b7c147917743f7031cbe581adb1572be)

-The `component.php` provides the logic for a stripped down version of the site.
-This usually means that only the pure view of the component is displayed.
-This is used for printer-friendly output or display in a modal window.
-To clarify: As already mentioned, a component is responsible for the display of the _main content_.
-The whole layout, for example the modules in a sidebar and the navigation are accessories.
-The file `component.php` sets the focus on the _main content_.
+The `component.php` provides the logic for a reduced version of the site.
+This means that only the pure view of the component is displayed.
+This is ideal for printer-friendly output or display in a modal window.
+To further explain: As already mentioned, a component is responsible for the display of the _main_ content.
+The entire layout, for example the modules in a sidebar and the navigation are accessories.
+The file `component.php` sets the focus on the _main_ content.

 > Would you like to see the output of the file `component.php`?
 This view is displayed in the browser if you append `tmpl=component` to the URL - for example like this: `/index.php?tmpl=component`.